cyrus-/jsoo_hello/README.md

     This will create a `.opam` directory in your home.

-  - You need a recent version of OCaml compiler.
+  - You need a recent version of the OCaml compiler.
 First check the current version used by `opam`:

     ```sh
     > opam switch